Undergraduate Scholarship Resources

 Career Services: https://asu.edu/career

 For many years, the Robert S. Dietz Field Camp Scholarships were funded by Professor Robert S. Dietz using his own personal resources.
-Now, SESE carries on this tradition in his memory awarding the scholarships to support students who are majoring in geology.
+Now, the school carries on this tradition in his memory awarding scholarships to support students who are majoring in geology.
 These students must complete field camp in order to complete their degree.
-The school awards the scholarships to multiple students who are enrolled in the field geology courses to help pay the required fees for the courses.
+The school awards scholarships to multiple students who are enrolled in the field geology courses to help pay the required fees for the courses.
 Awarding of these scholarships will be based on financial need and on academic ability as demonstrated by previous course work in geology.
 Students who wish to be considered for a scholarship should complete the application form (PDF).

 First-generation college students enrolled in undergraduate degree programs in the College of Liberal Arts and Sciences may apply for over $40,000 in scholarships.
 First generation scholarship applications are available each spring and scholarships are awarded and distributed for the fall and spring semesters.
 There are several different scholarships with varied application criteria.
 Only one application is required for all scholarships.
 Students will be considered for all scholarships for which they are eligible.

 The Geosciences Alumni Scholarship (GAS) is an annual scholarship based on the contributions of ASU Geoscience alumni and friends of the geological science.
 This scholarship is intended for junior or senior undergraduate students and first or second year graduate students majoring in the geosciences.